emichael/dslabs/labs/lab2-primarybackup/README.md

 A server should not talk to the `ViewServer` for every operation it receives, since that would put the `ViewServer` on the critical path for performance and fault-tolerance.
-Instead servers should `Ping` the `ViewServer` periodically (once every `PING_INTERVAL_MILLIS`) to learn about new views.
-Similarly, the client should not talk to the `ViewServer` for every operation it sends;
-instead, it should cache the current view and only talk to the `ViewServer` (by sending a `GetView` message) on initial startup, when the current primary seems to be dead (i.e., on `ClientTimeout`), or when it receives an error.
+Instead servers should `Ping` the `ViewServer` periodically (once every `PING_MILLIS`) to learn about new views.
+Similarly, the client should not talk to the `ViewServer` for every operation it sends; instead, it should cache the current view and only talk to the `ViewServer` (by sending a `GetView` message) on initial startup, when the current primary seems to be dead (i.e., on `ClientTimer`), or when it receives an error.

 When servers startup initially, they should `Ping` the `ViewServer` with `ViewServer.STARTUP_VIEWNUM`.
 After that, they should `Ping` with the latest